 - Most people improve within a few days of starting treatment.
 If your symptoms do not improve despite taking nitrofurantoin, go back to see your doctor, as you may need an alternative antibiotic.
 This is because some bacteria are resistant to some types of antibiotics.

-- Nitrofurantoin may colour your urine yellow/brown.
-This is harmless.
+- Nitrofurantoin can turn your urine a yellow/brown colour.
+This is quite harmless.

-- If you buy any medicines, check with a pharmacist that they are suitable to take with nitrofurantoin.
+- If you buy any medicines, check with a pharmacist that they are suitable for you to take with nitrofurantoin.
 Some antacids can interfere with nitrofurantoin and stop it from working properly.

-- If you are having an operation or dental treatment, tell the person carrying out the treatment that you are taking nitrofurantoin.
-This is because it can affect the results of some medical tests.
+- If you are due to have any medical or dental treatment, tell the person carrying out the treatment that you are taking nitrofurantoin.
+This is because it can affect the results of some diagnostic tests.

-- This medicine may stop the oral typhoid vaccine from working.
-If you are having any vaccinations, make sure the person treating you knows that you are taking it.
+- Nitrofurantoin can stop the oral typhoid vaccine from working.
+If you are due to have any vaccinations while you are taking nitrofurantoin, please make sure the person treating you knows that you are taking it.

 Can nitrofurantoin cause problems?